aspose-cells/Aspose.Cells-Doc-md/english/cpp/getting-started/system-requirements/_index.md

 ## Supported Operating Systems

-Aspose.Cells for C++ supports the following 64-bit operating system and platforms:
+Aspose.Cells for C++ supports the following 64-bit or 32-bit operating system and platforms:

 <table>
 	<tr>